 The purists among the experts opine that this amendment is contradictory to the original idea behind the PDF/A standard.
 However, pragmatists in companies from various segments, such as the pharmaceutical industry or the banking and financial sector, have a concrete need to keep the original file format alongside the converted PDF/A file.
 Files that belong together are compiled to form a "collection".
 This construct has been known since the days of PDF/A-2.
 Typical applications include archiving emails and their attachments that can consist of many different file formats.

-The standard only assures the representation of PDF/A documents viewed via a compliant viewer.
-The presentation of non-compliant embedded documents is implemented via a separate action using the tools that support the document formats in question.
+The standard only assures the representation of PDF/A documents viewed via a conform viewer.
+The presentation of non-conform embedded documents is implemented via a separate action using the tools that support the document formats in question.

 Which PDF/A format is the right one?

 PDF/A-3 should only be used if you plan to embed documents that do not comply with the PDF/A standard.
 PDF/A-2 is the right choice in all other cases as it makes it quite clear that no other formats are embedded.
 PDF/A-1 is still good enough for anyone who does not need all the functionality offered by PDF/A-2.
 There is no need to migrate existing archives as a PDF/A-3 conform viewer can display all PDF/A conform files.